sagid654/Detect-And-Remove-Domain-Local-Admin-User/README.md

 ## Deployment through Intune

 1. **Save the Script:**
-   - Save the PowerShell script as `GlobalProtectPortalsDetection.ps1`.
+   - Save the PowerShell scripts as `DetectionScript.ps1` & `RemediationScript.ps1`.

 2. **Log in to the Intune Admin Center:**
    - Go to the Microsoft Endpoint Manager admin center.